 The Secure Coding in C and C++, Second Edition book will be provided in class.
-Participants will also receive a CD containing course and reference materials, including the 2016 Editions of the SEI CERT C Coding Standard and the SEI CERT C++ Coding Standard, which are also available as free downloads.
+Participants will also receive a DVD containing course and reference materials, including the 2016 Editions of the SEI CERT C Coding Standard and the SEI CERT C++ Coding Standard, which are also available as free downloads.

 It is recommended that participants have a basic to intermediate understanding of the C and C++ programming languages.
 Software security knowledge or experience is not required.